aghorui/burlough/README.md

 ### Adding Files to the Blog

-Burlough will scan for blog files in the project directory and add them to the project on using the `scan` command:
+Burlough will scan for blog files that were added, removed, or updated in the project directory and add them to the project on using the `scan` command if they are new:

 ```
 brlo scan